Recommended Hardware

 Here are some sample sensor configurations and the data it collects:

-The camera + AI co-processor is the lowest cost and will give you object detection and direction.
+Camera + AI co-processor is the lowest cost and will give you object detection, direction, visual speed measurements, and much more.

-Add in a radar for the most accurate speed and direction measurements.
+Add in a radar for the most accurate speed and direction measurements and basic object detection for nighttime detection.

 Include an environmental sensor to also measure air quality, gases, particulate matter, noise, temperature, and much more.